noti-rs/noti/docs/ConfigProperties.md

 # Sets only top and right padding
 padding = { top = 5, right = 6 }

-# Insead of
+# Instead of
 # padding = { top = 5, right = 6, bottom = 5 }
 # Write
 padding = { vertical = 5, right = 6 }

-# If gots collision of values the error will throws because of ambuguity
+# If there are collisions of values, an error will be thrown due to ambiguity.
 # padding = { top = 5, vertical = 6 }

 # You can apply the same way for margin
 margin = { top = 5, horizontal = 10 }

-# For all-directional padding or margin, set only nubmer as above in CSS
+# For all-directional padding or margin, set only number as above in CSS
 padding = 10
 margin = 5
 ```